 Senior discount - Individuals older than 65 receive 50 percent off license fees for one spayed or neutered dog and cat per household.

 Fines - The fine for having an unlicensed dog or cat in unincorporated Clark County and the cities of Vancouver and Yacolt is $100 per animal.
-If an owner who receives a citation licenses the animal within 10 business days, the fine will be reduced by half.
 A second fine will cost $200 and a third will cost $400.
 Failure to pay a fine could create a lien against the owner’s property.

 Where to purchase a license